nayanex/Cloud-Native-Application-Architecture/3. Observability/Lesson3 - Introduction to SLIs, SLOs, and Error Budgets/README.md

 ## Part 2: Technical/Site Reliability SLOs

-Now try doing the same thing, based on core metrics or signals (such as the Four Golden Signals) that we use to measure site reliability.
+Some of the core metrics/signals we use as observability experts based on core metrics or signals (such as the Four Golden Signals) are:

-Again, there are a variety of answers you may have given for this, but they should be related to some of the core metrics/signals we use as observability experts, such as:

 * Latency
 * Error rate